microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/custom-security-attributes-overview.md

 *Allowed values* represent the predefined values of a custom security attribute.
 The following are the general characteristics of allowed values:

 + Values can include spaces, but some special characters are not allowed.
-+ Can't be deleted, but can be deactivated.
++ Can't be renamed or deleted, but can be deactivated.
 + More predefined values can be added later.
 + Can be of Boolean, Integer, or String data types.